Chubbie Chumps: Plot

-Graeme and Bill return from their weekend fishing trip to discover that the office hasn’t been cleaned and Tim has become obese through eating huge amounts of lard.
-Tim has also taken to listening to two radio shows, Jimmy Young's cooking show and a mysterious smooth talking disc jockey named Terry which as it turns out, is also listened to by a lot of housewives (all of whom have also become obese), and this leads the group (Tim included) to a health club, where they slim down again.
+Graeme and Bill return from their weekend fishing trip to discover that the office hasn't been cleaned and Tim has become obese through eating huge amounts of lard.
+Tim has also taken to listening to two radio shows, Jimmy Young's cooking show and a smooth talking Terry Wogan which as it turns out, is also listened to by a lot of housewives (all of whom have also become obese), and this leads the group (Tim included) to a health club, where they slim down again.

 Meanwhile, Bill and Graeme are cleaning the office themselves, before Tim comes back from the health club.
 They find that Tim is slim again with a feminine look.
 He continues listening to the radio and Terry the disc jockey announces a beauty pageant for housewives, called Miss Housewife of the Year, on Friday night at the Royal Albert Hall.
 Tim enters the contest, but Graeme forbids him to go to the pageant because he's not a housewife - not even a miss - but it is no use.
 Tim walks off to make himself pretty for the pageant instead of listening to his friends due to the obvious reason, Tim has been brainwashed into naively.
-Graeme is left holding the telephone while Terry the disc jockey is still on the line and says "Hello, darling?".
+Graeme is left holding the telephone while Terry Wogan is still on the line and says "Hello, darling?".
 Graeme answers back "Don't you 'darling' me, mate!" and makes comments about the Terry's scheme for manipulating the housewives to enter his 'rotten contest'.
-Graeme forces the Terry into accidentally admitting that he doesn't want any fat women in the pageant, leading to him getting fired for his vile comments.
+Graeme forces the Terry into accidentally admitting that he doesn't want any fat women in the pageant, leading to him getting fired for making offensive and exclusionary comments while he's still live on air.
 Then, the BBC makes an announcement to hire a new disc jockey, Graeme has an idea to change the Beauty Pageant and takes the job.